Data logging and graphing

 • -c: specify overall colors, such as -c BACK#ffffff -c SHADEA#eeeeee (see docs for those names)

-• -w and -h makes the resulting picture a specific pixel width and height.
+• -w and -h makes the resulting plot a specific pixel width and height.

 • -E: gives prettier lines instead of the truer-to-data blocky ones.